 What Is Horticultural Glass?

-The Benefits Horticultural Glass Provides To The Greenhouse Gardener
+and The Benefits Horticultural Glass Provides To The Greenhouse Gardener

 Horticultural Glass is the lowest grade of glass produced and as such is the lowest price glass available.
 As a consequence, unlike float glass, you may find marks or blemishes in horticultural glass, which won’t affect its main use as glazing within greenhouses.